 Most successful cold call openers include a question.
-If you ask the prospect something it tends to jolt his mind into gear and get him thinking about the answer (or at least about the question!).
+If you ask the prospect something, it tends to jolt their mind into gear and get them thinking about the answer (or at least about the question!).
 Ideally, the opening question will provide a reason for the prospect to want to hear more.
 And if you know your prospect's name, work it into the opener.
-By saying his name you've already customized the call a bit and told the prospect that you at least know who he is.
+By saying their name, you've already customized the call a bit and told the prospect that you at least know who he is.

 One approach that often works well is the “surprising benefit” approach.
 Here's an example from an actual real estate broker cold calling script:

 You: Would you like to save an additional $10,000 this year?